 The crew visa for the U.S., also known as the D visa, is one which enables a temporary stay in the country for individuals who are employed onboard sea vessels or international airlines in the U.S. and who intend to leave the country in maximum 29 days from the date of their arrival.
 An important immigration issue in Miami is the fact that this type of visa is a nonimmigrant one and is valid for two years.

-You can rely on our immigration lawyers in Miami for guidance to obtaining this visa, but also a residence permit in USA.
+You can rely on our immigration lawyers in USA for guidance to obtaining this visa, but also a residence permit in USA.

 How to apply for the crew visa in the U.S.

 In order to apply for the C-1/D crew visa in the U.S., the following steps need to be taken:

 1. Fill out the online DS-160 Form.
 A Miami immigration lawyer can guide you through the process of finding and filling out this form;;

 2. Pay the application fee: this fee is valued at USD 160, payable also in the applicant’s local currency;

 3. Schedule an interview: an interview at the US Embassy or Consulate in the visa candidate’s country of origin has to be scheduled for the visa issuance.
 To do so, the applicant will need: